 Quotation: A quotation must use the exact words of the source or ellipses if we omit any.
 If the quotation is relatively short (e.g., fewer than 3 lines or 40 words), those words must be enclosed in quotation marks.
 For instance,

 - As Steven Strang points out, “Contrary to some popular notions, most writers do not have full-blown ideas popping out of their heads like Athena” (48).

-There are only three good reasons for paraphrasing:
+Only three good reasons for paraphrasing exist:

 - Translating technical material into simpler language for a lay audience

 - Paraphrasing because a professor has explicitly requested that we do so

 - “Translating” a poem into simpler language so that we can understand where the ambiguities lie (and this type of paraphrase rarely makes it into our papers)